telerik/xaml-docs/controls/radheatmap/overview.md

 * __Labels__: You can show labels in the cells generated for the plotted data.
 Read more about thsi in the [Labels]({%slug radheatmap-labels%}) article.

-* __Customizeable templates__: The control allows you to customize the appearance of the control as well as its elements.
+* __Customizable templates__: The control allows you to customize the appearance of the control as well as its elements.

 >tip Get started with the control with its [Getting Started]({%slug radheatmap-getting-started%}) help article that shows how to use it in a basic scenario.